 Angeles University Foundation:

-This university founded in 1962, but the “school of medicine” started its journey from 1983 under this university.
-This is one of the most preferred medical colleges by Indian students in the Philippines.
+This university founded in 1962, but the “School of Medicine” started its journey from 1983 under this university.
+This is one of the most preferred medical colleges by Indian students for MBBS in the Philippines.
 Since the last few years, students from this medical college are performing outstandingly in the MCI screening test.

 Our Lady of Fatima University: